 Dawn and Tom fall in love, so they sing a lot together.
 Dawn even gets to screech a ditty about “My Bwana”:

 Who is sensible and wise…

-I could never figure out why there was a white woman in the prison camp, except to provide comic relief.
-Marion Byron, however, must be credited for brightening up the proceedings with a lively musical number or two.
-And I particularly liked the fact that the characters speak different dialects: some of the natives have cultured British accents, others speak in pidgin English.
-Noah Beery, for his part, uses a Southern American black vernacular – in East Africa.
+While watching Golden Dawn, I could never figure out why there was a white woman in the German-operated prison camp, except to provide comic relief.
+Buster Keaton leading lady Marion Byron (Steamboat Bill Jr.) must be credited for brightening up the proceedings with a lively musical number or two.

 That said, today it all adds up to campy prison-camp fun…